nam-h-j/daliyEnglish/reading/220323_SuperFood.md

 global trends.
 The term "superfood" appeared in the 2007 book "SuperFoods Rx," written by renowned American ophthalmologist Steven Pratt.
+The author outlined 14 functional foods including blueberries, tomatoes and wild salmon that should be eaten in combination with otehr foods for maximum health benfits.
+Now "superfood" no longer refers to specific food items.
+The word is considered an effective marketing tool to lure consumers willing to spend big on healthy eating.

 ```